thenewinquiry/bailbloc/desktop/README.md

 ```

 This will create a draft of a github release at [https://github.com/thenewinquiry/bailbloc/releases](https://github.com/thenewinquiry/bailbloc/releases).
 Edit the draft to make the release public.

-Please note: you must increment the version number found in `package.json` to make a new release.